 Is HRRG a Real Company?

-HRRG is a collection agency that’s been in operation since 1996 and is based in Sunrise, Florida, though they also list an address in Cincinnati, Ohio.
+HRRG is a collection agency that’s been in operation since 1996.
+They are based in Sunrise, Florida, though they also list an address in Cincinnati, Ohio.

 Unfortunately, the website itself discloses little about the company, other than that it is a collection agency.

-All that is known about the company, which is based on their name and most of the information contained in the website FAQ section, is that they are a collection agency that specializes in representing the healthcare field.
+All that is known about the company, is that they are a collection agency that specializes in representing the healthcare field.

 However, that’s not a guarantee that dealing with HRRG will be a walk in the park from a negotiation standpoint.